Skip to footer content

 Import the required libraries

-To begin, we need to import the necessary libraries.
-In this case, we need the os, shutil, ironpdf, tkinter, and PIL libraries.
+To begin, import the necessary libraries.
+In this case, the os, shutil, ironpdf, tkinter, and PIL libraries will be needed.
 The os and shutil libraries are used for file and folder operations, ironpdf is the library for working with PDF files, tkinter is used for creating the graphical user interface (GUI), and PIL is used for image manipulation.

 from tkinter import *